2 Dead in Saudi Mosque Suicide Bombing Claimed by IS

 was one of them saudi defense minister, prince mohamads' youngest toddler?

-Default-user-icon Free Games Download (Guest) almost 9 years
+Default-user-icon Free Games Download (Guest) 9 years

 In June, four Shiites died preventing a suicide bomber from entering the hall of Al-Anoud mosque in Dammam city.